 '''

 cancel_request(RequestId) ->

 cancel_request(RequestId, Profile) -> ok

 Types:

 RequestId = request_id() - A unique identifier as returned by request/4

 Profile = profile() | pid()

-When started stand_alone only the pid can be used.

 '''

 Cancels an asynchronous HTTP request.
 Notice that this does not guarantee that the request response is not delivered.
 Because it is asynchronous, the request can already have been completed when the cancellation arrives.